slstarnes/upstage/docs/source/index.md

 user_guide/index
 ```

+## Contributing

+To contribute to UPSTAGE, or to learn the steps for building documentation and running tests, see [CONTRIBUTING.MD]([https://](https://github.com/gtri/upstage/blob/main/CONTRIBUTING.md))

 ## License and Attribution

 This software is licensed under the BSD 3-Clause.
 Please see the `LICENSE` file in the repository for details.